Stream data to processor algorithms

 To use this block in event-driven task subsystems, select this parameter.
 To use this block in timer-driven task subsystems, clear this parameter.

-When Enable event-based execution is selected, this block reads from the Memory Channel each time a write occurs to that shared memory region.
+When Enable event-based execution is selected, this block reads from the Memory Channel each time a a full buffer is available in the shared memory region.
 When Enable event-based execution is cleared, the block reads the data in the shared memory region at each sample time.

 Sample time— Sample time in seconds